themanyone/whisper_dictation/README.md

 - Pause dictation.
 - Resume dictation.
 - New paragraph. (also submits chat forms :)
-- Peter, tell me about the benefits of relaxation.**
+- Samantha, tell me about the benefits of relaxation.**
 - Peter, compose a Facebook post about the sunny weather we're having.
 - Stop dictation. (quits program).